victorborg3s/vuttr/README.md

 # Very Useful Tools to Remember (VUTTR)

-This project aims attend to requirements in order to join [BossaBox](https://bossabox.com/)'s community.
-It's a full stack project with React based front-end and Spring Boot back-end.
+This is a full stack project for a conceptual test involving the following technologies:
+- React.js front-end;
+- Spring Boot back-end;
+- Oauth2 (Spring Security).

 ## Features

-This is a simple application that manages useful tools with its respective names, links, descriptions and tags.
+This is a simple application that manages useful tools with respective names, links, descriptions and tags.
 Furthermore, it also implements a Oauth2 Authentication that protects some application features.

 - Sign in/Sign out with OAuth2 authorization code;
 - Tools' listing and filtering;